Bruce-Robert Pocock

 2012-2019 At Adaxa (MCNA), I worked on a variety of projects in the infrastructure and communications domains.
 Adaxa provides software services that adjudicate dental claims, issue payments, and communicate eligibility, authorization, and adjudication results with a variety of private and State actors.
 I've worked in focused areas involving our Electronic Data Interchange (EDI) and document generation systems, performed technical analysis for problem solving, created domain-specific language systems, and constructed several platforms for automated software testing.

 Bruce is a well-rounded and knowledgeable individual.
 Has demonstrated thorough knowledge of technology as well as our industry.
 Bruce has also learnt very quickly new business and industry needs and has applied his knowledge to use and excel in delivering robust solutions to our company’s needs.
-Now that Bruce is leading our EDI development and engineering efforts, he is showing tremendous improvements in initiative and leadership which we hope we can continue fueling and allow Bruce to continue developing and growing within the company. — Kenneth Tilton, (then) Director of Software Development, MCNA Systems, 2013
+Now that Bruce is leading our EDI development and engineering efforts, he is showing tremendous improvements in initiative and leadership which we hope we can continue fueling and allow Bruce to continue developing and growing within the company. — Kenneth Tilton, Director of Software Development, MCNA Systems, 2013

 Software Developer, LSI, Inc. Training Devices Division

 2011-2012 While at LSI, I developed a new Instructor/Operator Station application stack for management of their immersive (i.e. hardware/software) simulation devices, particularly the AH-64D Apache Longbow gunship's LCDSTT.
-This is a full-surround training “device” with dual cockpits (pilot and copilot/gunner), out-the-window simulated views, and with elecronic and mechanical components nearly indistinguishable from — and, in some cases, actually built using parts from — the actual gunship.
+This is a full-surround training “device” with dual cockpits (pilot and copilot/gunner), out-the-window simulated views, and with electronic and mechanical components nearly indistinguishable from — and, in some cases, actually built using parts from — the actual gunship.
 Linux; C++, FORTRAN, ADA, Perl; OpenGL, X11; TCP/IP, distributed real-time

 This video shows off the VR components that interacted with the LCDSTT.
 The LCDSTT itself is briefly seen.